Skip to main content

 Queen of the witches tells Alexandrians to stop clawing each other’s eyes out

-Maxine Saunders defends Christian Day again The witch world has turned in on itself again, and Maxine Saunders, Queen of the Witches, has had quite enough of it.
+Maxine Saunders defends Christian Day again The witch world has turned in on itself again, and Maxine Sanders, Queen of the Witches, has had quite enough of it.
 Speaking about the endless squabbling that has gripped parts of the craft community, Saunders tore into those she sees as petty, power-hungry busybodies.
 “Say to those people who are distracted from the work by lots of infighting and bickering.
 Oh, have I got opinions on that now,” she said, clearly exasperated.
 “There’s so much viciousness in the craft, judgmental nastiness.
 They forget themselves.
 Somebody picks on someone who’s been a bad boy, and then others pile in instead of just asking, ‘Are you bad?’”
-Saunders went on to describe the craft’s current state as “vicious,” filled with self-appointed judges who “have no power in their own circle and nothing better to do.”
+Sanders went on to describe the craft’s current state as “vicious,” filled with self-appointed judges who “have no power in their own circle and nothing better to do.”
 She insisted that the backbiting should stop, calling it “unnecessary” and “nobody’s business.”
-The Queen of the Witches then turned ...
+The Queen of the Witches then turned he...

 Pagan group rips Salem cops for witch hate